 Create a Cubby Room

-If you have a large family or live with a few roommates, creating a system like a cubby room will make it much easier for kids and messy adults to stay organized without having to make much of an effort or having to think about a complicated system.
-There's a coat rack for umbrellas, hats, and outerwear, baskets for dirty footwear, and a bench for bookbags.
-We also love how the tiling and the white walls create flow from this room to the next.
+If you have a large family or live with a few roommates, creating a system like a cubby room will make it much easier for kids (and even adults) to keep your mudroom organized.
+There's a coat rack for umbrellas, hats, and outerwear, baskets for dirty footwear, and a bench for bags.
+We also love how the tilework and white walls create flow from this room to the next.